-But the pitch in Bangalore, which has an average first innings score of 451 in the last seven Tests, seemed to have no demons like the turning track in Pune that was rated poor by the match referee.
+But the pitch in Bangalore, which has an average first innings score of 451 in the last seven Tests, seemed to offer no demons like the turning track in Pune that was rated poor by the match referee.

-Kohli, who had a rare flop in Pune with scores of 0 and 13, faltered again after choosing to pad up Lyon's off-spin that headed straight onto the stumps and was adjudged lbw.
+Kohli, who had a rare flop in Pune with scores of 0 and 13, faltered after choosing to pad up Lyon's off-spin that headed straight onto the stumps and was adjudged lbw.

 Rahul, who has survived two dropped catches on 30 and 61 at his home venue, did grind his way against the Aussie attack but got little support from the other end.

-Rahul, who recorded his third Test fifty in his 15th match, finally got out to Lyon.
+Rahul, who recorded his third Test fifty in his 15th match, finally was out to Lyon.
 The batsman injured his shoulder during an ugly slog against Steve O'Keefe in the latter part of his innings.